 Stage 3: Full proposal

 Like the pre-proposal, the full proposal undergoes a PESB internal review in which staff provide detailed feedback.
-Staff also make a recommendation on whether the proposal is ready for the Board presentation, or if the proposal needs revisions that require more time and should come forward at a later Board meeting date.
-PESB staff provide guidance on the Board presentation, including a practice session.
+Staff also make a recommendation on whether the proposal is ready to come before the board on the consent agenda, or if the proposal needs revisions that require more time and should come forward at a later board meeting date.

-The full proposal requires several attachments that demonstrate an institution is ready to offer an educator preparation program in Washington State.
-For prospective residency teacher and CTE plan 1 programs, this includes an endorsement proposal for each potential endorsement offering:
+The full proposal requires several attachments (see complete list below) that demonstrate an institution is ready to offer an educator preparation program in Washington State.
+For prospective residency teacher and CTE plan 1 programs, this includes an endorsement proposal for each potential endorsement offering.

-- All other programs: Partner district letters of support* (template included in full proposal form, appendix A)
+- All programs: Partner district letters of support (template included in the full proposal form, appendix B)

 - Board members review several documents for meetings.
 Proposal language should be concise, direct, and avoid redundancies.
 You can cite descriptions from one section of your proposal in another section.

-- Cite all sources and provide a works cited list when appropriate.
+- Cite all sources and provide works cited list when appropriate.

 All approval forms should be submitted via email to email@example.com as Microsoft Word documents.
 Find additional submission instructions in each form.